kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 Notes:
 - Supported operators: eq, neq, lt, lte, gt, gte, ilike.
 - The endpoint returns 404 if ENABLE_SUPABASE=false and 503 if credentials are missing.

+### Keep no-DB health/debug behavior
+- GET /health and GET /debug/config remain strictly no-DB and can be used for readiness checks even if DB is unreachable.

 ## CORS
 CORS is configured via the CORS_ALLOWED_ORIGINS environment variable.
 Provide a comma-separated list of origins or "*" to allow all.
 The app configures CORSMiddleware accordingly.